Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 Without a shared element, the room can look random instead of intentional.

-When I help friends style bedrooms, I usually suggest starting with one anchor piece (often the dresser) and building around it.
+When I help friends style bedrooms, I usually suggest a hybrid approach.
+Start with one anchor piece, often the dresser, and build around it.
+That single grounding element makes it much easier to mix other pieces without the room feeling scattered.

 Practical Tips for Mixing Like a Pro